-Everyone enjoys having a clean and clear pool, but maintaining perfectly balanced pool chemistry can be a challenge.
-It is necessary to learn what each pool test means and why it is important in keeping your pool in perfect shape.
-We will cover four components of pool chemistry: free chlorine, pH, total alkalinity and cyanuric acid.
+It’s great to have a clean and clear pool, but maintaining perfectly balanced pool chemistry can be challenging.
+It is necessary to learn what each swimming pool water test means and why it’s important in keeping your pool in perfect shape.
+We will cover the basic components of pool chemistry: free chlorine, pH, total alkalinity and cyanuric acid.

 Free chlorine is the amount of chlorine available to sanitize the water in your pool.
 Over time, the ability of the chlorine to sanitize the water will decrease, so adding chlorine (or salt in saltwater pools) is necessary to keep the pool clean.

-Free chlorine is not be confused with total chlorine, which combines both the free chlorine and the chlorine which has already been used to sanitize and is inactive.
+Free chlorine and total chlorine are often confused.
+Total chlorine combines the free chlorine AND the chlorine which has already been used to sanitize, and is no longer active.

-The pH scale is measure of the acidity of your pool and is represented by a scale from 0 to 14.
+pH is the measure of the acidity of your pool.
+It is represented by a scale from 0 to 14.
 The lower the number, the more acidic your pool water.
 The higher the number, the more basic your pool water.
-A 7 on the pH scale is considered neutral.
+A seven (7) on the pH scale is considered neutral.